The earnings of Europe’s four main reinsurers fell of this year, compared to the same period.

-All four reinsurers benefitted from higher prices in non-life reinsurance and most reported double-digit premium growth in 9M2022 – except for Swiss Re, which took a more cautious stance on certain quota-share treaties as it deemed their pricing to be insufficient.
+All four reinsurers benefitted from higher prices in non-life reinsurance and most reported double-digit premium growth 2023 – except for Swiss Re, which took a more cautious stance on certain quota-share treaties as it deemed their pricing to be insufficient.

 Life and health reinsurance activities improved earnings due to a better technical result, including lower Covid-19-related mortality claims.

 Fitch has maintained its ‘neutral’ fundamental sector outlook for global reinsurance to reflect an expectation that the sector’s underlying financial performance will be broadly stable in 2023 with rising prices and higher reinvestment yields compensating for increasing claims inflation and lower asset values.